 Unlike the United States of America or other foreign countries, Filipinos are not that mindful with their credit scores.
 We are not even aware of it or won’t even care to know more about it that much, not until you wanted to get a loan or most likely housing loans.
 If you have credit cards, checks, loans from COOP and other credit institutions it is all listed in one database (yup).
 If you have those in the past and are quite delinquent about it, it is time for you to fix that up.

 My Story: I used to have several credit cards (HSBC, CITIBANK, EASTWEST BANK) and loans (CHINATRUST) from several banking institutions when I was still working as a call center team lead in Cebu (2005).
 2 of the cards are not in good standing, because it has been used by someone else to purchase and laptop and did not pay for it all in 2009.
-I thought it was all settled in 2010 before I terminated the cards, because that’s what was promised.
-To my surprise in 2016 while I was working for my housing loan documents, I found out that I do have an outstanding credit with CITIBANK that reached up to 120,000 thousand pesos in total the reason why I cannot apply for a checking account in any banking institutions.
+I thought it was all settled in 2010 before I terminated the cards because that’s what was the promise.
+To my surprise in 2016, while I was working on my housing loan documents, I found out that I do have an outstanding credit with CITIBANK that reached up to 120,000 thousand pesos in total the reason why I cannot apply for a checking account in any banking institutions.
 I called CITIBANK and was offered to pay for 30,000 pesos to settle the account.
 Paid the account in cash in a set due date to consider it done.
-I also requested for a clearance from the bank stating that I no longer have liabilities to the bank.
+I also requested for clearance from the bank stating that I no longer have liabilities to the bank.
 Yup, lesson learned the hard way!

 YOUR LIFE INSURANCE.

 Yup, you read it right.
 If you don’t have a life insurance yet, financing institutions will require you to get one (Or sell you one lol).
 No, this is not the insurance for your house, this an insurance coverage for you, the borrower.
 The group life insurance issued by your company is also too small (in PH setting) to take care of you should there be accidents or illness that may lead you to inability to work or worst death.
-It is highly recommended that you get a life insurance with accident/ disability/ critical illness coverage.
+We highly recommend that you get a life insurance with accident/ disability/ critical illness coverage.
 That way you’ll get help pay your bills should you experience an illness or accident.

 A specialized product known as mortgage protection life insurance can also help take care of your mortgage payments if you become unable to work.
 It’s only intended to help with home loan payments (some policies are a big more flexible), so it’s not a comprehensive financial solution.
 Still, because it typically has a looser underwriting process, it’s an option for those with riskier jobs or poor health, who consequently have trouble finding affordable disability coverage.
 [Source]

-SINGLE and self-employed? or a FREELANCER?
+SINGLE and self-employed?
+Or a FREELANCER?
 Read this >>> How to Score a Housing Loan if You Are Self-employed or an Online Worker?